Last updated: Thursday 26th December 2019, 12:21 PT, AD

 on Academic Honesty by Greg Baker, SFU.

 Click here for an example of academic dishonesty.
-For more information on college policies and procedures, please refer to the Student Handbook.
+For more information on college policies and procedures, please refer to the Policy and Procedure Manual.
 Academic Dishonesty Plagiarism To pass off another's ideas, writings or programs as one's own is considered a form of cheating (plagiarism).
 However, if documented credit is given where it is due, students may use any resource they wish to complete assignments.
 For more information on college policies and procedures, please refer to the Student Handbook.
 Quiz and Exam Rules Academic honesty is mandatory No talking or communication No books or electronic equipment allowed No dictionaries or calculators allowed Cell phones must be switched off All your belongings - bags, coats, etc should be placed at the front of the room You should have with you only a pen Click here for important notes

 on Academic Honesty by Greg Baker, SFU.